Heartbreak House (1919)

-Heartbreak House (1919) by George Bernard Shaw (1856-1950)
+by George Bernard Shaw (1856-1950)

-The Cherry Orchard (1903) by Anton Chekhov (1860-1904)
+The Cherry Orchard (1903)

 Both Shaw and Chekhov portrayed human unconsciousness as social decay and irresponsible behavior in P-B. Both target the landowner class living on their estates as idle and selfish, while the intellectuals of both Russia and England are clueless as to the self-destructive injustice of the caste system operating in both countries.
-In many of the their plays including Heartbreak House and The Cherry Orchard both men portray the effete upper classes, the oligarchy, playing childish games of pearls (material gain), pleasure (romance and intrigue), and power (social and economic manipulation) while fin de siècle civilization is about to crumble about them.
+In many of their plays, including Heartbreak House and The Cherry Orchard, both men portray the effete upper classes, the oligarchy, playing childish games of pearls (material gain), pleasure (romance and intrigue), and power (social and economic manipulation) while fin de siècle civilization is about to crumble about them.

-Find a much more in-depth discussion on this blog and in printed books by Roy Charles Henry.
+Find a more in-depth discussion in printed books by Roy Charles Henry.